All Episodes

 Was it actually organized and orchestrated?

-Then of course you got Liberal Democrats.
+Then, of course, you got liberal Democrats.

 They don't want the president to succeed.

-Then you got Republicans that hate them.
+Then you got Republicans that hate him.

 Then you got never Trumpers that are at war with him.